Vietnamese diaspora: Japan

 Over 135,000 Vietnamese people resided in Japan at the end of 2014.
 In 2019, around 371,755 Vietnamese people lived in Japan, making it the third largest foreign community in the country.
-At least 190,000 are "skilled trainees" and this particular number is growing sharply.
+At least 190,000 are "skilled trainees".
 Vietnamese people first came to Japan as students beginning in the 20th century.
-Most of the community, however, is composed of refugees admitted in the late 1970s and early 1980s, as well as a smaller proportion of migrant laborers who began arriving in 1994.
+Most of the community is composed of refugees admitted in the 1970s and 1980s, and a smaller proportion of migrant laborers who began arriving in 1994.

 Laos

-As Vietnam and Laos are neighbors, there has been a long history of population migrations between the territories making up the two respective countries.
-When Laos was a French protectorate in the first half of the 20th century, the French colonial administration brought many Vietnamese people to Laos to work as civil servants.
-This policy was the object of strenuous opposition by Laotian nationals, who in the 1930s made an unsuccessful attempt to replace the local government with Laotian civil servants.
+As Vietnam and Laos are neighbors, there has been population migrations between the territories making up the two respective countries.
+When Laos was a French protectorate in the first half of the 20th century, the French colonial administration brought some Vietnamese people to Laos to work as civil servants.
+This policy was the object of opposition by Laotian nationals, who in the 1930s made an unsuccessful attempt to replace the local government with Laotian civil servants.

-Hong Kong

-Vietnamese migration to Hong Kong began after the end of the Vietnam War in 1975, when boat people took to the sea and began fleeing Vietnam in all directions.
-Those who landed in Hong Kong were placed in refugee camps until they could be resettled in a third country.
-Under the Hong Kong government's Comprehensive Plan of Action, newly arriving Vietnamese were classified as either political refugees or economic migrants.
-Those deemed to be economic migrants would be denied the opportunity for resettlement overseas.

 Singapore

 There are about 15,000 Vietnamese people in Singapore, primarily composed of restaurant/hawker centre service workers and overseas students.
-Early waves of Vietnamese refugees and immigrants to Singapore in the 1970s mainly include boat people who escaped Vietnam during the aftermath of the Vietnam War, who were initially housed in an ex-military barracks turned refugee camp.
-32,457 Vietnamese refugees were hosted in Singapore from 1976 to the early 1990s, with around 5,000 settling throughout the 1970s.
+Waves of Vietnamese refugees and immigrants to Singapore in the 1970s mainly include boat people who escaped Vietnam during the aftermath of the Vietnam War, who were initially housed in an ex-military barracks turned refugee camp.
+32,457 Vietnamese refugees were hosted in Singapore from 1976 to the 1990s, with around 5,000 settling throughout the 1970s.